Blaise Primary and Nursery School

 Wellbeing Governor - Lucy Seldon

-SEND Governor – VACANT
+SEND Governor – Ciara Mullan

-Pupil Premium Governor - VACANT
+Pupil Premium Governor - Isabelle Ward

-Children in Care Governor - VACANT
+Children in Care Governor - Kat Kaal

 Further information

-Click here for Governors' terms and attendance.
+Click here for Governors' terms of office and roles.